bsn-si/ocex-cli/README.md

 ```

 #### Transfer ownership
-You can transfer ownership to another owner from you database.
-At now you can`t transfer ownership to another users not from cli db.
+You can transfer ownership to another owner from you database (notice: the new owner should bу previously added to the DB).

 ``` bash
 ➜  ~ ocex-cli contract transfer_ownership SampleContract --owner=Bob